lgreco/comp271s24/Assignments/Assignment 01/GradingNotes.md

 # Grading Notes for Assignment 01: Dynamic Array

-In this assignemnt you were given the following starter code and you were asked to complete it (for brevity, mostcomments have been ommitted).
+In this assignemnt you were given the following starter code and you were asked to complete it (for brevity, most comments have been ommitted).

 ```java
 public class DynamicArray {